Dover Mall

 Dover Mall is a shopping mall located on U.S. Route 13 in Dover, Delaware.
-The mall's anchor stores include Boscov's, JCPenney, Furniture & More, and Dick's Sporting Goods, along with Old Navy serving as a junior anchor.
+The mall's anchor tenants include Boscov's, JCPenney, and Dick's Sporting Goods, along with Dover Movies 14 (opening 2026).
+Old Navy serves as a junior anchor.
 It is a one-level, enclosed regional mall that is managed by majority-owner Simon Property Group.
 At 927414 sqft, it is the second-largest mall in Delaware.
-There are two vacant anchor spaces, last occupied by Macy’s and AMC Theatres.
+There is one vacant anchor space last occupied by Macy’s.
+A second anchor space, currently occupied by Furniture & More, will be vacated by the end of 2026.

 Location

-The Dover Mall is located along U.S. Route 13 (North Dupont Highway) in the northern part of the city of Dover in Kent County, Delaware, and serves as the only enclosed mall in the Dover area.
 The mall is situated in a retail corridor and is located just northwest of Dover Motor Speedway and Bally's Dover casino resort, and across the street from Delaware State University.
-The Dover Mall is located a short distance south of an interchange with Delaware Route 1.
-Dover Mall is served by DART First State bus routes 108, 109, and 112, which provide local bus service to points in Dover and Kent County.
+It is the only mall in Delaware located south of the Chesapeake & Delaware Canal.
+The mall is located a short distance south of an interchange with Delaware Route 1.
+The mall is served by DART First State bus routes 108, 109, and 112, which provide local bus service to points in Dover and Kent County.
+The closest competing malls are the Christiana Mall, 40 mi north, and The Centre at Salisbury, 57 mi south.

-Description

-The Dover Mall is a one-level shopping mall with a gross leasable area of 927414 sqft.
-It contains approximately 65 stores and eateries as of 2025.
-The Dover Mall also includes a food court.
-The mall offers tax-free shopping and has a trade area that covers the city of Dover and much of Kent County, while also attracting tourists who visit the Dover area.

 History

 1980s

-The Dover Mall opened on August 4, 1982, becoming the second enclosed mall in Dover, following the 1968 opening of the Blue Hen Mall (now the Blue Hen Corporate Center).
-The Dover Mall was built to provide a home for Sears and other interested retailers, after Sears was unable to reach an agreement to build a store at the Blue Hen Mall.
+Dover Mall opened on August 4, 1982, and was developed by Homart Development Company.
+The mall became the second enclosed mall in Dover, following the 1968 opening of the Blue Hen Mall (now the Blue Hen Corporate Center).
+Dover Mall was built to provide a home for Sears and other interested retailers, after Sears was unable to reach an agreement to build a store at the Blue Hen Mall.
 The mall was originally anchored by Boscov's, Leggett, and Sears, and cost approximately $20 million to build.
-The Boscov's store at Dover Mall was the first Boscov's location outside Pennsylvania.
+The Boscov's store in Dover was the chain's first location outside Pennsylvania and featured a full-service restaurant and candy counter.

 The mall's original design featured raised brick planters throughout the mall and "walkways spanning a bubbling fountain" in the center court.
-The food court opened with several eateries including 1 Potato 2, The Great Hot Dog Experience, and Sbarro Pizza.
+There was also a fountain and stage in the Boscov's court.
+The 400-seat food court opened with several eateries including 1 Potato 2, The Great Hot Dog Experience, and Sbarro Pizza.